kiwix/kiwix-android-custom/README.md

 This triggers a [Github
  action](https://github.com/kiwix/kiwix-android-custom/actions) that
- will build an app Bundle using kiwix-android master branch and the illustrations/icons set/json defined in this repository.
+ will build an app Bundle using kiwix-android main branch and the illustrations/icons set/json defined in this repository.

 The very first release has to be done manually.
 Put the `new`